 These are known as persimmons in English and originate from Japan, although they grow naturally in southern Spain.
 This bright red fruit is about the size of a golf ball and when fully ripe is bright red.
 The outside skin has a slightly waxy feel while the inside is fibrous and very sticky.
 Caquis contain lots of vitamin A and have high tannin levels (these go down as the fruit ripens, reducing the astringent taste).
 Caquis come into season between mid-September to mid-October and are sold in Malaga in cartons of 4, 6 or 12 (€2-2.50).

-How to eat them: wait until they’re very ripe (the brighter the red, the riper the fruit) for the best taste.
+Wait until they’re very ripe (the brighter the red, the riper the fruit) for the best taste.
 Gently break the fruit in half and scoop out the contents with a spoon.
 There may be some small stones.

 This wonderful word in Spanish doesn’t sound quite the same in English where they’re known as custard apples.
 Chirimoyas are tropical fruits that thrive in Malaga’s warm climate, particularly along the Axarquía coastline.
 This odd-looking fruit doesn’t look very appetising but don’t be put off by the scaly green exterior because this is one of the most delicious autumn fruits around.
 The taste is a cross between a banana, custard and a vainilla smoothie.
 Custard apples contain lots of vitamin B and C, and their season runs from mid-September to early February although they’re at their best in mid-autumn.
 Chirimoyas are big fruits (some weigh up to 500g) and sold by the kilo.
 Expect to pay between €2 and €3 per kilo.